Vladislav-Kalinichenko/AHRS-gamepad-tracker/README.md

 Joystick should be calibrated in the game settings to correctly show the max and min head movements.

 # To Do
-Refactor code and increase precision, as currently, you can see the steps in head movements.
+- Refactor code and increase precision, as currently, you can see the steps in head movements.
 It is recommended to turn off autocentering and apply some deadzone.
-Initial scale 127 has been changed to 255 during testing, but still the step is
+Initial scale 127 has been changed to 255 during testing, but still the step is to big.
-On Leonardo board code may stutter or board may stuck -  needs review.
+- On Leonardo board code may stutter or board may stuck -  needs review.